eigenhombre/minpub/README.md

 I had the need to generate an EPUB eBook from a large, structured Markdown file.
 I didn't want to use a larger tool like Pandoc or Calibre for this.
-It was a little tricky to generate an EPUB that would open in both Calibre and Apple Books, so I wrote this and am posting it here in case it's helpful to someone else.
+It was a little tricky to generate a minimal EPUB that would open in both Calibre and Apple Books, so I wrote this and am posting it here in case it's helpful to someone else.

+The script `minpub.clj` generates an eBook based on a hard-coded, short list of example chapters.
+It's meant to serve as an example rather than to be a general-purpose tool.

 ## Requirements